 In 2014, Belinda Gray completed treatment for an out-of-the-blue diagnosis of breast cancer aged 47.
 She, with the help of her friend and fellow art lover, Sally Ball organised the first Art For Cure art and outdoor sculpture show at her home and gardens in Suffolk to raise money for breast cancer research.
 During the early planning of the event, sadly Sally was also diagnosed with breast cancer.

-Art for Cure 2014 was an amazing and astonishing success – £200,000 of art and sculpture was sold in 3 days and over £100,000 was raised for the leading breast cancer charity, Breakthrough.
+Art for Cure 2014 was an amazing and astonishing success – £200,000 of art and sculpture was sold in 3 daysat Belinda’s home and over £100,000 was raised for the leading breast cancer charity, Breakthrough.
 Our donation to Breakthrough, (now re-branded Breast Cancer Now) was the largest amount raised by a privately organised event in 2014.

 Art for Cure was originally designed to be a one-off event but we took the bold and exciting step to stage Art for Cure in 2016 at Glemham Hall.
-We also incorporated Art for Cure as a Charitable Company at Companies House together with a wholly owned subsidiary, Art for Cure Enterprises Ltd which stages the events and raises funds to distribute to organisations involved in researching a cure for breast cancer, as well as other organisations involved in caring for those affected by breast cancer.
-In 2016, it was our pledge not only to support Breast Cancer Now but also to support breast cancer sufferers in Suffolk, where our 2016 event was held.
+We also incorporated Art for Cure as a Charitable Company at Companies House ( No. 1175161) together with a wholly owned subsidiary, Art for Cure Enterprises Ltd which stages the events and raises funds to distribute to organisations involved in researching a cure for breast cancer, as well as other organisations involved in caring for those affected by breast cancer.